Palu: Geography

 The city of Palu is located in the Palu basin, close to Palu Bay, and lies directly on the Palu-Koro Fault.
 The basin is mostly composed of alluvial deposits of clay, silt, and sand, which were deposited by the flow of the Palu River from land above the valley.
 Alluvial sediments around the city are not consolidated and relatively young.
 The basement rock has been dated to the Cretaceous period.
 Below the layers of deposits, the rock in the region is mostly tertiary granite and granodiorite.
 The sediments are between 25 and 125 meters depending on the location; sediments in the northern part of the city are thicker than those in the south because they are closer to the river's estuary.

 The Palu–Koro Fault runs for around 300 km through Palu Bay, cutting into the middle of the city, and is connected to a subduction zone in northern Sulawesi.
 The abundance of relatively weak sediments below the city was among the causes of massive soil liquefaction and landslides that occurred during the 2018 Sulawesi earthquake; the soil below the city was not consolidated enough.

 Climate

 Palu has a tropical rainforest climate (Köppen Af), although it is relatively dry due to the strong rain shadow of the surrounding mountains.

 Governance

 Administrative division

 At the time of the 2010 Indonesian census, Palu was divided into four districts (kecamatan); in 2011 these were re-organized into a new division of eight districts.
-These are tabulated below with their areas and their population at the 2010 census and the 2020 census, together with the official estimates as of mid 2021.
+These are tabulated below with their areas and their population at the 2010 census and the 2020 census, together with the official estimates as of mid 2024.
+The table also includes the number of urban villages (kelurahan) in each district.

+Notes: (a) the 2010 population of Ulujadi District is included in the 2010 figure for West Palu District, from which it was cut out in 2011. (b) the 2010 population of Tatanga District is included in the 2010 figure for South Palu District, from which it was substantially cut out in 2011. (c) the 2010 population of Mantikulore District is included in the 2010 figure for East Palu District, from which it was substantially cut out in 2011. (d) North Palu and Tawaeli District are bordered to the east and north by Tanantovea District of Donggala Regency, which is thus divided into two unequal parts.

+(e) the 2010 population of Tawaeli District is included in the 2010 figure for North Palu District, from which it was cut out in 2011.